-There isn't one recommended configuration that can be used on every site.
+There isn't one recommended configuration of WP Rocket that can be used on every site.
 Each site has different themes and plugins, so some options will work differently on one site but not another.

 We recommend trying the LazyLoad option because it helps a lot with images.
 In some cases, some themes/plugins don't play nice with LazyLoad, so after you turn it on, just check your site and make sure everything looks good.